Amounts Paid Following the Decision of the CNESST

 If you allow the employee to use sick leave to repay an advance of indemnities or a loan, the remuneration that corresponds to the gross salary or wages the employee would have received for the sick leave at the time you allow the employee to use the sick leave to repay you constitutes employment income.
 You must make source deductions and pay employer contributions on this amount.

 Alex owes you $1,200 for an advance of indemnities that corresponds to a pay period of 10 days, for gross remuneration of $120 per day.
-On his return to work, his gross remuneration increases to $150 per day.
-At that time, you allow Alex to use his sick leave to repay the amount of the advance.
+On their return to work, their gross remuneration increases to $150 per day.
+At that time, you allow Alex to use their sick leave to repay the amount of the advance.

 - Number of days of sick leave used by Alex to repay the amount of the advance of indemnities: 8 days ($1,200 ÷ $150);